Mjeek/avscms-next/README.md

 You’ll get a ZIP of the optimized repo and a 30‑day support.

 # Free Installation
-Server Setup and Installation included Free Only with Fresh Server with Ubuntu 24.04 Installed
+Server Setup and Installation included Free Only with Fresh Server and Ubuntu 24.04 Installed

 # Deploy
 Follow the installation guide above.
 If you need help, open a support ticket through Telegram.